Po2432/unCAPTCHA/README.md

 unCAPTCHA is a simple, client-side CAPTCHA widget for web pages.
 It provides a checkbox-based verification system with an image selection challenge to distinguish humans from bots.
 The widget supports light and dark themes, includes a popup mode for larger challenges, and features advanced bot detection in auto mode through tracking user interactions like mouse movement, clicking patterns, keyboard presses, and scrolling.
 > [!CAUTION]
 > This CAPTCHA is purely client side and is not safe for use on any active web page.
-We are not liable for any damage caused by using this CAPTCHA on any software open to public.
+We are not liable for any damage caused by using this CAPTCHA.

 ## Features